 .
 Anti-seizure medications

-Once your acute pain improves, your doctor or a physical therapist can design a rehabilitation program to help you prevent future injuries.
+Once your acute pain improves, your doctor or a physiotherapist can design a rehabilitation program to help you prevent future injuries.

 - Steroid Injections